eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 - AWS, gp2 or gp3 with provisioned IOPS have both been tested successfully.
 - Linode block storage, make sure to get NVMe-backed storage.
 - Netcup is sufficient as of late 2021.
-- Contabo VPS SSD cannot sync Geth as of late 2021.
 - There are reports that Digital Ocean block storage is too slow, as of late 2021.
 - Strato V-Server is too slow as of late 2021.